Dražen Anzulović

 Dražen Anzulović (born 7 May 1967) is a Croatian professional basketball coach and former player.
-He currently serves as a head coach for BC Enisey of the VTB United League.
+He currently serves as a head coach for BC Samara of the VTB United League.

 Playing career

 Anzulović spent most of his playing career in Cibona.
 He won the EuroLeague title as a player of Cibona in 1986 with Dražen Petrović on the team.

 Coaching career

-His head coaching career started after he got injured.
+Anzulović started his head coaching career after he got injured.
 As a head coach he has made great successes with Cibona, Cedevita, Spirou Charleroi and MKS Dąbrowa Górnicza.

-On 28 November 2017, he was appointed the head coach for Nanjing Monkey King.
+On 28 November 2017, he was appointed head coach for Nanjing Monkey King.
 In April 2018, he left the Chinese club.

-On 19 June 2019, he was named the head coach for the VTB United League club BC Enisey.
+On 19 June 2019, he was named head coach for the VTB United League club BC Enisey.

 National team coaching career

-Anzulović has served as an assistant coach of the Croatia national team twice, the first time in period between 2006 and 2009, in which period Croatia qualified on the 2008 Summer Olympics held in Beijing, first time after 1992, and second time in the 2016 Summer Olympics held in Rio de Janeiro, where Croatia won the 5th place.
+Anzulović had served as an assistant coach for the Croatia national team twice, for the first time in period between 2006 and 2009, when Croatia managed to qualify for the 2008 Summer Olympics in Beijing for the first time after 1992, and then for the 2016 Summer Olympics in Rio de Janeiro, where the national team won the fifth place.

-On 24 April 2018, he was appointed the head coach for the senior Croatia national team, after Ivica Skelin parted ways with the HKS.
-On 2 May 2019, he was sacked and replaced by Veljko Mršić.
+On 24 April 2018, he was appointed the new head coach for the senior Croatia national team, after Ivica Skelin parted ways with the Croatian Basketball Federation (HKS).
+On 2 May 2019, Anzulović was sacked and replaced by Veljko Mršić.